 - Sensory Enhancements - devices that help people who are partially blind or deaf to participate in more activities.
 This could include a caption option on a television to provide support for hearing loss, or a specialized hearing device, enlarged print, magnification tools.

-- Transportation Assistance - including devices for senior citizens that facilitate getting into and out of vehicles and driving safely, including adjustable mirrors and steering wheels, a simple rotating pillow or an extra door handle to help with getting in and out of a car.
+- Transportation Assistance - including devices for senior citizens that facilitate getting into and out of vehicles and driving safely, including adjustable mirrors and steering wheels, a simple rotating pillow or an extra door handles to help with getting in and out of a car.

 Top Home Modifications for Seniors